-The economics of NB-IoT and LoRa
+Scale is critical to the economics of NB-IoT and LoRa

 - The choice between NB-IoT and LoRa, for example, is not simple.
-A NB-IoT network can be deployed inexpensively via software upgrade to an existing LTE network, so that’s clearly the best option if it’s available.
+An NB-IoT network can be deployed inexpensively via software upgrade to an existing LTE network, so that’s clearly the best option if it’s available.
 If not, then some operators will save network CAPEX if they choose LoRa instead.
 Others will choose to use NB-IoT based on terrain or other coverage issues.
 LoRa devices are also cheaper, at least for now.

 - Choosing between AWS, Google Cloud, and Microsoft Azure is not really a significant factor.
 In the total cost of ownership equation, the cloud service is a very small percentage of the total.